willkg/blog/posts/mozilla/input_status_20140819.rst

 I think we're doing pretty well.
 However, during the course of the audit, we identified a few things we should be doing better.
-Some of them already have bugs, one of them is being worked on already and the otehrs need to be written up.
+Some of them already have bugs, one of them is being worked on already and the others need to be written up.

 Some time this week, I'll turn that into a project and write up missing bugs.